1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 Writing this code in the Source tab as a [snippet](https://developer.chrome.com/devtools/docs/authoring-development-workflow#snippets) and checking the output by running `table(nominations)` in the console creates a pleasantly short feedback loop.
 To get more information from each nomination, set a breakpoint inside the `else` block and try looking for something else that can be programmatically read from the text (I also [get](asdf) the name of the movie, the winner and clean up the year field).

-For a larger project, setting up a [replicatable data pipeline](http://bost.ocks.org/mike/make/) is generally a best practice; in the interest of taking a quick look at the oscar,
+For a larger project, setting up a [replicatable data pipeline](http://bost.ocks.org/mike/make/) is generally a best practice; in the interest of taking a quick look at the Oscars, we'll relay on the clipboard.

 `d3.csv.format` converts an array of objects to a csv string.
 With `copy(d3.csv.format(nominations))`, the nomination data copied to the clipboard and can be pasted into a csv file locally.
 Documenting what you've done so far or making the process [replicatable](http://bost.ocks.org/mike/make/) is generally a good idea to save yourself confusion in the future.